marciopocebon/camsnap/README.md

 # How to execute CamSnap

-    INFO: To execute CamSnap you should to have php, openssh and wget installed!
+    INFO: To execute CamSnap you should to have php, openssh, unzip and wget installed!

 > camsnap

+# How to update CamSnap

-    INFO: If some dependencies will not
+    INFO: If you update CamSnap, all
-    be installed, CamSnap will not work!
+    data will be saved.
+Do not worry!

+> camsnap -u

 # Terms of use